 To enable or disable highlighting for table elements, select or deselect the Show option for Mouse-Over.

-These options affect all objects, such as absolutely-positioned elements (AP elements), that Dreamweaver highlights when you move the pointer over them.
+These options affect all objects that Dreamweaver highlights when you move the pointer over them.

 You usually don’t need to set the height of a table.